Article On Finding, Interviewing, and

 keynotes fun.
 He is the author of the non-fiction story book

-"The Worst Days Make The BEST Stories" and the forthcoming
+"The Worst Days Make The BEST Stories" and the upbeat

 “Public Speaking: Get A's, Not